3.3.4 Working Effectively with Resistance, Obstacles and Hostility to Engagement

 - Providing adequate equipment and resources to enable safe working;

 - Providing specific training to equip workers with the necessary information and skills to undertake the job;

 - Ensuring a culture that allows workers to express fears and concerns and in which support is forthcoming without implications of weakness.

-- Workers are aware of any home visiting policies employed in their service area and that these policies are implemented;
+- Workers are aware of the home visiting policies employed in their service area and the policies are implemented;

 - Planning time is allowed e.g. to obtain sufficient background information and plan contact; agree safety strategies with manager;

-- Awareness that threats of violence constitute a criminal offence and that the agency must take action on behalf of staff i.e. make a complaint to the police;
+- Awareness that violence and threats of violence constitute a criminal offence and that the agency must take action on behalf of staff i.e. make a complaint to the police;

-- Pro-actively ask about feelings of intimidation or anxiety so that workers feel that this is an acceptable feeling.
+- Pro-active, sensitive questions are asked about feelings of intimidation or anxiety so that workers feel permission to express concerns;